Michael Jordan: Chaos in the Windy City: Development

+This was Amy Hennig's first game as a designer; she would later be best known for working on video games at Naughty Dog.

 Reception

 GamePro gave the game a positive review.
 While they acknowledged that the blatant product placement is annoying, and criticized the controls as extremely difficult, they gave the game a positive recommendation based on its varied gameplay and "intense, complex levels".
 Nintendo Power commented on the game stating that "Michael has some cool moves" and noted the game's "good graphics" and that the "play control seems loose at times" and that it had "generic platform game enemies with simple AI".
-A reviewer for Next Generation gave it two out of five stars, commenting that "the backgrounds are redundant, the mazes repetitious, and the action never improves for 24 mind-numbing levels.
-Kudos for the original concept, but again, Jordan should have stuck with basketball."
-Super Play gave the game an overall score of 83/100, noting the game having many levels and sub levels, in which he concluded: "A high-quality platform game, hidden under a bizarre plot and a great deal of licensing.
-A pretty rare thing these days and all the more laudable for it.
-Hooray!"
+A reviewer for Next Generation gave it two out of five stars; although commending its concept, the magazine was critical to its backgrounds as "redundant" and that the mazes are "repetitious".
+Super Play gave the game an overall score of 83/100, praising the game for having many levels and sub levels despite noting its bizarre plot.